moderntribe/moose/docs/composer.md

 * `composer phpcbf` - Run PHPCBF on the project.
 * `composer phpstan` - Run PHPStan on the project.
 * `composer update-db` - Runs the WP CLI command to update the WordPress database.
-This is often required after a version update.
+This is often required after a WordPress version update.

 ## Updating WordPress

-To update the installed version of WordPress, change the `--version=` value in the `install-wordpress` composer script.
+To adjust the installed version of WordPress, change the `--version=` value in the `install-wordpress` composer script.

 ## Adding a Paid or Premium WordPress Plugin